 Box 14 - Disabled Adult Child (DAC) income limits

-For 2024, the Medicaid non-MAGI limit is higher than the Congregate Care Level III limit, so the higher limit is used as the Medicaid limit for ALP residents.
+Since 2024, the Medicaid non-MAGI limit has been higher than the Congregate Care Level III limit (combining the federal SSI and state SSP) so the higher Medicaid limit is used as the Medicaid limit for ALP residents.
 See GIS 24 MA/01.
-Their income exceeding that limit is "excess income" or a spenddown.
-They keep a Personal Needs Allowance ($249 in 2024).
+Income exceeding that limit is "excess income" or a spenddown.
+They keep a Personal Needs Allowance ($262 in 2026.

 Box 16 - SSI levels.
 The "Allocation Amount" is the difference between the non-MAGI income limit of 1 and limit of 2.
 This is the amount that the spouse in an MLTC plan or waiver may keep if they and their spouse have Spousal Impoverishment budgeting.